aragon/aragon-wiki/docs/dev/AragonOS.md

 ```

 If a user wants to enact an action it cannot perform directly, it can check if there are forwarders.
 This checks for privileged entities that are accessible to any of the user's addresses for forwarding the action to.

-Permission escalations can be multiple levels deep.
-For example, imagine a user wants to invoke an action that requires a vote.
-If the only entity with permission to create a vote is the Token Manager app, then the user will have to forward their action first through the Token Manager and then through the Voting app.
-The Token Manager (see [reference implementation](https://github.com/aragon/aragon-apps/tree/master/apps/token-manager)) only allows a sender to forward actions if the sender owns tokens, so in this case, the user will also need to hold tokens before being able to start a vote.

 ##### EVM Call Script